jfalkinburg/ECE383_slides/L29/slides.md

 - Problems with dataflow implementation:
   - Can only be applied to trivial algorithm
   - Not flexible
-    - Can we just share one adder in a time-multiplexing fashion to save hardware resources
+    - Can we just share one adder in a time-multiplexing fashion to save hardware resources?
-    - What happen if input size is not fixed (i.e., size is determined by an external input)
+    - What happen if input size is not fixed (i.e., size is determined by an external input)?

 ## Dataflow Example